yegor256/blog/_drafts/_tickets.md

 Always be very critical about new tickets&mdash;don't accept them to the project unless you are absolutely sure they make sense.

+Never submit bugs that don't exist in master, but only in your branches, like it was done [here](https://github.com/yegor256/jpeek/issues/128);
+instead, use PDD or [cut corners]({% pst 2015/jan/2015-01-15-how-to-cut-corners %}).